Phone Thit Sar Min

 Phone Thit Sar Min (ဖုန်းသစ္စာမင်း; also spelled Bhone Thitsar Min or Phone Thitsar Min, born 6 November 1997) is a Burmese professional footballer who plays as a goalkeeper for Yangon United and Myanmar U21 National Team.

 Club career

 Early year

 Phone Thit Sar Min was a product of Myanmar Football Academy.
 In 2017, Shan United F.C. signed for Shan U-21 team.
 He became a main player and Captain of Shan United F.C.
 U-21 team.
 He showed his talent in Myanmar national under-21 football team.

 Shan United

 In 2018, Shan United chose Phone Thit Sar Min for 2018 Myanmar National League squad list.
 March 2018, he played his first professional match against Ceres–Negros at Home.

+Yangon City

+After he recovered from Knee injury for 2years, Yangon City signed him.